Our 2020 Erickson Covenant Church Leadership Team includes:

 Diana Wedge – Diana and husband Dave have been serving in the ECC family for a number of years.
 Diana shares a passion for the church, using her southern hospitality to love on many people and pets.
-Diana is one of the newest leadership team members, and she also manages our ECC Prayer Chain.
-She is the secretary of the LT.
+Diana manages our ECC Prayer Chain and she is the secretary of the team.

 Tom Greentree – Lead Pastor